Paranoia (role-playing game): Reception

 Paranoia was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Steve Jackson described the game as "the first sophisticated parody of the basic tropes of roleplaying.
 Paranoia didn't offer dungeons full of monsters with sillier names than those in D&D. It introduced something scarier... the futuristic tunnels of Alpha Complex, in which all the monsters were human and nobody ever got out.
 Paranoia held all of roleplaying, as it was then practiced, to a dark and twisted mirror.
 Then it threw cream pies."

+Early development

+Daniel Seth Gelber designed his own role-playing game about a dystopic world controlled by a computer called "Alpha Complex" and ran adventures using this game for his local group.
+In this game which Gelber designed, the player characters were called "Plaukers" by the non-player characters, and these player characters often undercut and upstaged each other.
+Gelber was a friend of Greg Costikyan who approached Gelber with Eric Goldberg to get the setting published.
+Gelber gave Goldberg and Costikyan his notes for the game and they used those ideas to complete a full manuscript for a game.
+Gelber, Costikyan, and Goldberg licensed this Paranoia game to West End Games, and Ken Rolston helped rewrite the rules before it was published in 1984.

+Gelber also designed (with Jeffrey Simons and Evan Jones) The Marvel Universe Roleplaying Game.